Greyland-TM/django-celery-boilerplate/README.md

 - I made this repository public because it doesnt contain sensitive information, and is a good baseline for bnuisiness level software.
-- If you want to use it feel free to clone it and buil up on it.
+- If you want to use it feel free to clone it and build up on it.
 But here are some things you should know

   1: If you want to start this project you should be familiar with the django-reest-framework and Celery at least
   2: Right now there are some bugs from stripping out all sensitiver information.
 So dont expect to open this up very easily right now.